I went from 8 cups of coffee every day down to 1 (and some days, none!). Here’s why and how I broke my caffeine addiction.

 What about you?

 Are you addicted to caffeine?
 Have you ever tried to decrease your intake?
 How did it go?
-What did you do?
+Are you working on breaking the habit?
+What is your caffeinated beverage choice?
 Leave a comment and share your experience.